 Monika Shankar joined PSR-LA in March 2013, bringing with her over 10 years of professional programmatic and research experiences cultivated in both the nonprofit, academic and private sector.
-In her current role as Health & Environment Associate, she directs programs focusing on climate change and healthy land use by mobilizing and engaging health professionals, community groups and advocates in policy advocacy.
+In her current role as Health & Environment Associate, she directs programs focusing on healthy land use by mobilizing and engaging health professionals, community groups and advocates in policy advocacy.
 Additionally, she is deeply committed and engaged in the social and environmental justice movements, as well as improving the conditions of low-income communities and communities of color.

 Prior to joining PSR-LA, Monika worked with a team of community planners and environmental justice activists at the Ironbound Community Corporation, whose goal was to create a safe, healthy, thriving and sustainable neighborhood in a primarily immigrant section of the Newark, NJ.
 Through collaborations with community members, local organizations, city officials and environmental experts, the team addressed both at the local and policy level ways to resolve a multitude of issues including air pollution from incinerators and a local port, diesel exhaust from trucks, land pollution from over 50 contaminated industrial sites, and the remediation of one of the dirtiest rivers in the US; the Passaic River.

 Monika holds a BA in spanish and philosophy from Loyola Marymount University, and a MA in international urban development from the Milano School of International Affairs, Management, and Urban Policy (The New School).